-According to Argentina's 2022 census, about 97% of Argentines are European and mestizo (mixed indigenous and European), 2.4% Amerindian (a term that describes the indigenous peoples of the American continents), and less than 1% people of African descent.
+According to Argentina's 2010 census, about 97% of Argentines are European and mestizo (mixed indigenous and European), 2.4% Amerindian (a term that describes the indigenous peoples of the American continents), and less than 1% people of African descent.
+Argentina's census planned for 2022 is still incomplete.

-Argentina also has many large immigrant communities.
-The country is home to hundreds of thousands of Bolivians, Chileans, Peruvians, Paraguayans, and Uruguayans.
-Other minorities include Arabs, Jews, Welsh, Koreans, Japanese, Germans, and Scots, among others.
+Argentina also has many large immigrant The communities. country is home to hundreds of thousands of Bolivians.
+Chileans.
+Paraguayans, Peruvians.
+Uruguavans.
+Other minorities include Arabs.
+Jews.
+Welsh.
+Koreans, Japanese, Germans, and Scots, among others.